Amazon courts software developers for apps and games

 | SAN FRANCISCO

-The world's largest Internet retailer is ratcheting up its courtship of apps software developers as it pits its Kindle Fire -- and potentially other mobile gadgets -- against Apple Inc (AAPL.O) and Google Inc (GOOG.O).
+The world's largest Internet retailer is ratcheting up its courtship of apps software developers as it pits its Kindle Fire -- and potentially other mobile gadgets -- against Apple Inc and Google Inc.

 Games and apps are key to that effort, so Amazon is plowing a lot of resources into wooing this increasingly important community.

 Amazon sees the Fire as a way to spur sales of its trove of online content -- from books to TV shows to music.
-But analysts say it is also taking aim at the booming market for mobile applications and games, increasing competition with platform operators Apple, Google, Microsoft Corp (MSFT.O) and Facebook Inc (FB.O).
+But analysts say it is also taking aim at the booming market for mobile applications and games, increasing competition with platform operators Apple, Google, Microsoft Corp and Facebook Inc.

 Amazon has assembled a team, overseen by Aaron Rubenson, that works with developers one-on-one to design, test, launch and market apps and games for the Fire.